supahcraig/redpanda_basics/VPC_Peering.md

 # Peering a BYOC Cluster

+__NOTE__: peering to redpanda does not require any security group work.

 * create a private BYOC cluster
 * pick a cidr range that doesn't overlap (10.50.0.0/16 is good)
 * Have another VPC ready (I keep a VPC with cidr 10.100.0.0/16 to reduce the liklihood of an overlap since everybody loves 10.0.0.0/16